-Fifteen proposals were received for Coho Salmon MSFs occurring in 2013 (Table 3-1; Appendix F).
+Eighteen proposals were received for Coho Salmon MSFs occurring in 2014 (Table 3-1; Appendix F).
 The SFEC received four proposals from CDFO for ongoing Coho MSFs in Canadian waters, including two in the lower Fraser River and two in southern BC; each proposal contained a variety of fishery openings distinguished by regulation variations.
-A total of eight Coho MSF proposals were submitted from WA, all representing ongoing fisheries.
-For 2013 WA did not submit two Coho MSF proposals that SFEC had received in past years - the Nooksack River sport and Grays Harbor Area 2C commercial MSFs were dropped starting in 2012.
-Of the eight proposals that WA submitted for 2013, three were for freshwater locations and five for marine waters.
-Six of the fisheries have been occurring since 1999 and two since 2010.
-SFEC believes that proposals have now been submitted for all ongoing Coho MSF in WA.
-SFEC received one ODFW/WDFW joint Coho MSF proposal for an ongoing sport fishery (since 1999) from Hood River downstream to the mouth of the Columbia River and one new joint ODFW/WDFW proposal for a commercial tangle net fishery in the lower Columbia River (Buoy 10 to Beacon Rock).
+A total of ten Coho MSF proposals were submitted from WDFW.
+Of these, six were for freshwater locations and four for marine waters.
+New proposed fisheries include freshwater sport fisheries in the Samish and Skagit rivers.
+SFEC believes that proposals have been submitted for all ongoing Coho MSF in WA.
+SFEC received an ODFW/WDFW joint Coho MSF proposal for an ongoing sport fishery (since 1999) from Hood River downstream to the mouth of the Columbia River, one for a commercial tangle net fishery in the lower Columbia River, and one for a commercial sein net fishery targeting Chinook and Coho in the lower Columbia River.
 One additional Coho MSF proposal was received from ODFW for the OR coast, an ongoing fishery since 2003.